callan321/3813ICT-Assignment/README.md

 ### New Components

 - **ChannelComponent**
-  - Manages chat within a channel, displays messages, and allows sending new messages.
+  - Manages chat within a channel, displays messages, allows sending new messages, and handles image uploads.

 ### Updated Components